vitch/nakeditchyfeet/src/content/blog/ecuador/around-the-galapagos/index.md

 ![?](flamingo.jpg)
 </div>

 On day two it was Carol's birthday so she got to get up very early to eat a delicious breakfast.
 Afterwards we visited Genovesa Island where a huge bird colony nests along the cliffs and where there were hundreds of strange birds - red footed boobies, NASCAR boobies and frigate birds - all minding their mating business while we pointed and photgraphed them from so close we could almost touch them.

 The snorkelling sessions of the day were replete with fur seals and stingrays who similarly to the birds didn't mind our presence or persistence.
-Not a bad birthday for Carol, after returning to the boat there were more cocktails and even a birthday cake especially baked on board by the talented chef.
+Not a bad birthday for Carol, after returning to the boat there were more cocktails and even a birthday cake especially baked on board by our talented chef.

 On day three of the journey we left Genovesa and sailed to Santiago.
-In the morning we took the panga to shore and went for a walk along the lava flats and met up with hundreds of marine iguanas.
+In the morning we took the panga to shore and went for a walk along the lava flats where met up with hundreds of marine iguanas.
 These guys posed forever, and disguised so well against the black rock that we really had to watch our step not to walk on one.
-They piled on top of each other soaking the sun rays and projected snot a log way away in loud sneezes.
-It was quite disgusting but nonetheless fascinating stuff.
+They piled on top of each other soaking the sun rays and intermitently projecting snot all over each other in loud sneezes.
+It was quite disgusting, but nonetheless fascinating behaviour.

 <div class="photos-four-up">
 ![?](marine-iguana-5.jpg)